marko-janic/Masters-Thesis-Marko-Janic/README.md

 ### Description of pipeline
 Input of size batch_size x 3 x 224 x 224 -> vit model preprocessor -> vit model -> output of size batch_size x 197 x 768
 -> Resize to batch_size x 768 x 14 x 14 -> model -> output of size batch_size x num_predictions x 112 x 112 ->
-calculate predictions by taking maximum of each heatmap and checking if it's above the threshold we set.
+calculate predictions by taking local maxima of each heatmap and checking if it's above the threshold we set.

-The output is 197 due to the embedded patches + class token.
+The output of the vit model is 197 due to the embedded patches + class token.
 We don't use the class token.

 ### Important arguments
 - one_heatmap: If set to true the targets for the model will contain one heatmap with multiple gaussians on it instead